Mattallmighty/HA-Spotify-Podcast-Player/PROJECT_SUMMARY.md

-# Project Summary - Spotify Podcast Player for Home Assistant
+# Project Summary - HA Spotify Podcast Player for Home Assistant

 ## What You've Got

 A complete, production-ready Home Assistant custom integration that can:

 - ✅ Play specific Spotify podcast episodes on any media player
 - ✅ Filter episodes by keywords (e.g., "Headlines:")
 - ✅ Skip to specific timestamps